mesosphere/dcos-commons/frameworks/hdfs/docs/quick-start.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Quickstart
+title: Quickstart
-menu_order: 40
+menuWeight: 40
-enterprise: 'no'

 ---

 This tutorial will get you up and running in minutes with HDFS.
 You will install and configure the DC/OS HDFS package and retrieve the core-site.xml and hdfs-site.xml files.
 These XML files are used to configure client nodes of the HDFS cluster.